wazo-platform/wazo-doc/source/upgrade/old_upgrade_notes.rst

 * Consult the `13.17 Roadmap <https://projects.xivo.io/versions/183>`_
 * There is a major change to call logs.
 They are no longer available as a web report but only as a csv export.
 See the :ref:`call logs documentation <call_logs>`.
-  Furthermore, call logs are now fetched with the new REST API.
-See :ref:`confd-call-logs`.
+  Furthermore, call logs are now fetched from xivo-confd REST API.
 * Paging group numbers are now exclusively numeric.
 All non-numeric paging group numbers are converted to their numeric-only equivalent while upgrading to XiVO 13.17 ( \*58 becomes 58, for example).